Pronit21/Pronit21/README.md

 🎾 Tennis enthusiast, gym-goer 💪, fiction book reader 📚, and coding aficionado 👩‍💻.

-🌃 Prefers Light Mode, night owl, and a tad of workaholic.
+🌃 Prefer Light Mode, night owl, and a tad of workaholic.

 📱 Connect with me on Twitter or check out my GitHub profile!